cpaterno/csc-212-s18/lab-02/readme.md

 ```
 Take the code above
 > **Question 5:** Run the following code above.
 What is the message that is printed?
 > **Question 6:** What character in the array lets the program know that it has reached the end?

-> **Question 7:** Imagine a character array of the word "Chuck's".
-If the memory address of the first 'C' is 0x14250, what is the memory address of the 'k'?

 ## Functions